 What to do in Wells next the Sea

-Wells-next-the-Sea started life as a fishing port before becoming a major importer of coal.
-Later it was a commercial port and large wooden sailing ships were built here.
-Today, there is still a fishing industry although nowhere near on the same scale as before.
-Still, you will spot crabbers and commercial angling ships working out of the harbour.
+Long before Wells became a fancy seaside town, it was a fishing port and later a a major importer of coal.
+Later still it was a commercial port and large wooden sailing ships were built here.
+There is still a fishing industry here today although its nowhere near on the same scale as before.
+Still, you will spot crabbers, fishing boats and commercial angling ships working out of the harbour.

 Oh, and in in case you were wondering, the name Wells-next-the-sea comes from the many spring wells that you could once find in the area!